How to Apply

 - List of Ph.D. programs to which you are applying (Ph.D. candidates only)

-We offer both On-Campus and Virtual Interviews.
+Interviews are conducted by current students, and occasionally, staff members.
 Interviews are evaluative, not informational, and a report of the interview will become part of the interviewee's application record.
+Interviews should be completed before an application has been submitted to Fletcher.
+We offer both in-person and virtual options for interviewing:

-Optional evaluative virtual interviews are available on a limited first-come, first-served basis.
-Virtual interviews are intended for applicants who plan to enroll in January or September of the coming year, who are outside the Boston area, and who are unable to travel to campus for an interview.
-Most interviews will be conducted by current Fletcher students.
+Virtual interviews are intended for applicants who are outside the Boston area, and who are unable to travel to campus for an interview.

 See our interview calendar for more details and to schedule an interview.